We suggest you think about what you would do and how you will manage COVID-19 before you need to, as part of your

 It might be useful to talk through with your networks of farming colleagues, neighbours and friends about how you might support each other in different scenarios.

 The Delta strain of COVID-19 is more virulent, spreading faster and with potentially more serious health impacts.
-MPI has advised that if a business is found to have a case, then isolation, quarantine and Covid-19 health requirements for people could affect business operations.
-You’ll need to think carefully about how to manage risks, including:
+MPI has advised that if a business is found to have a case, then isolation, quarantine and COVID-19 health requirements for people could affect business operations.

 - Making sure your staff understand the risks and maintain hygiene away from the workplace/farm.

 - Encouraging staff to get vaccinated.
 Employment related guidance is available here.

 - It is important to understand that there is no evidence that COVID is transmitted via milk.
 But it is critical that correct health and safety procedures are followed for anyone on-farm confirmed or possibly exposed to someone that has COVID-19.
 This is to prevent the spread of the virus and to protect other people working on-farm or who come on to the farm.